Surya200203/Java_Practice/README.md

       }
     }

-    class B extends A {
+    class B extends OOP.AccessModifiers.other.A {
       public B(){
         super();
         System.out.println("in B");